Crepitus (mythology)

-Crepitus is an alleged Roman god of flatulence.
+Crepitus is an alleged Roman god of flatulence created by Christians and used in their literature frequently as a fascinating subject to them.
 It is unlikely that Crepitus was ever actually worshipped.
 The only ancient source for the claim that such a god was ever worshipped comes from Christian satire.
 The name Crepitus standing alone would be an inadequate and unlikely name for such a god in Latin.
 The god appears, however, in a number of important works of French literature.

 Sources of the legend

 The origin of the myth is somewhat obscure, as it is possible that the existence of this god is an invention by a satirist.
 No ancient polytheistic source appears for this deity.

 The earliest mention of a god of flatulence is as an Egyptian, not a Roman deity.
 This comes from the hostile pen of the author of the Recognitions dubiously attributed to Pope Clement I, in which it is reported that: